 As the only subspecialty-trained orthopedic group in Montgomery and Wetumpka, at Alabama Orthopedic Specialists, all of our board-certified, fellowship-trained orthopedic doctors strive for excellence in patient-centered care.
 As part of this dedication, our shoulder doctors are highly experienced in successfully treating patients who are experiencing debilitating shoulder pain.
 They have obtained years of specialized medical training, followed by decades of combined clinical experience treating patients just like you.

-Our team of highly skilled shoulder surgeons includes fellowship-trained orthopedic surgeons Dr. Steven Barrington and Dr. Michael Davis, fellowship-trained sports medicine surgeons Dr. Charles Hartzog and Dr. G. Dexter Walcott, and fellowship-trained hand and upper extremity specialist Dr. Hussein Turki.
+Our team of highly skilled shoulder surgeons includes fellowship-trained orthopedic surgeon Dr. Steven Barrington, fellowship-trained sports medicine surgeons Dr. Charles Hartzog and Dr. G. Dexter Walcott, and fellowship-trained hand and upper extremity specialist Dr. Hussein Turki.
 Together, they treat patients with nonoperative orthopedic treatments as well as a range of shoulder surgeries using the latest, proven techniques.

 Schedule Your Consultation Today

-For a one-on-one consultation with one of our elbow doctors in Montgomery at our Main Campus or Pavilion Clinic or in Prattville or Wetumpka, call (334) 274-9000 today or request an appointment online.
+For a one-on-one consultation with one of our shoulder doctors in Montgomery at our Main Campus/Pavilion Clinic or in Prattville or Wetumpka, call (334) 274-9000 today or request an appointment online.